Joseph Sterba Jr. Obituary (2021) Omaha World-Herald

-Spent most of his professional life in South Omaha selling insurance.
-Preceded in death by parents, Joseph Sr. and Alice Sterba.
-Survived by wife, Jane Sterba; son, Paul (Lisa) Sterba; daughter, Susan (Mike) McLaughlin; 4 grandchildren, Isabelle and Delaney Sterba, and Katie and Owen McLaughlin; brother, Ken Sterba; sister, Barbara (Terry) Payne; also leaves an aunt; many nieces; nephews; cousins and friends throughout Omaha.

-Joe was born and raised in South Omaha and often referred to himself as a Proud S.O.B., which means a South Omaha Boy.
-He attended Assumption Church and school, and talked often about playing baseball in Brown Park.
-He later attended Creighton Prep High School and Creighton University.
-Joe sold insurance at Merker Realty and Insurance near 24th and L for decades and later opened his own office under the name Dross-Sterba insurance near 24th and J before retiring.
-Joe's insurance career allowed him to do something he loved and that was to get out and meet people.
-Many people know him as Husker Joe for his love of Husker athletics, especially football.
-Until recently Husker Joe rarely missed a home game since getting his season tickets in 1962.
-Joe will be missed by all who knew him and certainly South Omaha

-MASS of CHRISTIAN BURIAL: Wednesday 11am at Assumption Catholic Church, 22nd and U Street.
-VISITATION: Tuesday 4-7pm, with 5:30pm VIGIL SERVICE at Funeral Home.
+MASS OF CHRISTIAN BURIAL: Wednesday, 11am, Assumption Catholic Church (22nd and U Street).
+VISITATION: Tuesday, 4-7pm, with 5:30pm Vigil Service, at Funeral Home.
 Memorials to Assumption Church.
-To view a live broadcast of the Mass, go to our website and click on Joseph's obit and Stream Service.
+To view a live broadcast of the Vigil Service or Funeral Mass, go to our website and click on Joseph's obit and Stream Service.

 KORISKO LARKIN STASKIEWICZ FUNERAL HOME